Chain Bridge Road Shared Use Path

 Open House

-The proposed plans for the path will be presented at an open house from 5-7 p.m. on July 12 at Willowwood Plaza, located at 10300 Eaton Pl.
+The proposed plans for the path were presented at an open house in July 2023 at WillowWood Plaza.

 • CLOSED: This survey has concluded.